-Having chosen a name for your nonprofit and appointed a board of directors, completing and filing your incorporation paperwork should be simple.
+Having chosen a name for your nonprofit and appointed a Board of Directors, completing and filing your incorporation paperwork should be simple.

-Within your incorporation paperwork, you will be officially declaring your organization’s name, location, purpose, the initial board of directors and more.
+Within your incorporation paperwork, you will be officially declaring your organization’s name, location, purpose, the initial Board of Directors, and more.

 You must file “articles of incorporation” with your state’s corporate filing office.
 Experts recommend that you incorporate in the state where you will conduct your nonprofit’s programs or services.

 Filings and fees will vary by state.
-Incorporating your nonprofit does not make it 501(c)(3) exempt.
+Incorporating a nonprofit does not make it 501(c)(3) exempt.
 The IRS requires you to include specific language in your articles of incorporation for those intending to apply for federal tax-exempt status.